jrymk/gridfinity-eco/README.md

 To spilt it up, cut on the edge.
 For example if the build area is 220mmx220mm, and you want a 8x5 grid, print a 5x5 grid with one edge chopped off 21mm (half cell) + 4mm (border), another one the same thing but with 4x5 grid.\
 You can not split it on the along the edge like other designes, or else the corners will fall off 🙂\
 The outer edges are not smooth but instead has the same design as the inner edges, not for consistency, but purely because I don't want to touch Fusion 360 any longer than I have to, also making it parametric... maybe later.

-Remember to dry your filament or it's going to string

 <img src="https://user-images.githubusercontent.com/39593345/226173961-262482f6-6f89-47f9-8579-4599ec5524f6.jpg" width="500" />
 <img src="https://user-images.githubusercontent.com/39593345/226173975-55ca26f8-b5ba-410c-adfd-95289222167f.jpg" width="500" />